 ‘Other great men were ignored in their lifetime; there are few for whom posthumous amends were more sudden and more unanimous’, wrote Adolphe Jullien in 1882 in connection with Berlioz.
 In retrospect the statement seems somewhat premature, though it must have seemed justified at the time in the light of the remarkable revival of interest in Berlioz and his music that took place in France in the 1870s and 1880s.
 In practice there was still a long way to go, and Berlioz himself was probably nearer the mark.
 In chapter 59 of the Memoirs, written in 1854, he commented: ‘Men and things do change, it is true, but so slowly that it is not within the short span of a human life that these changes can be noticed.
 I would have to live two hundred years to experience the benefit’.
 Ten years later, near the end of the Postface, he was slightly more optimistic, and nearer the mark.
 On being informed of recent performances of his music in America, Russia and Germany, he remarked: ‘My musical career might end up being delightful, if I could live only 140 years’.
 In the event it took over a century and 3 centenary anniversaries, that of his birth in 1903, that of his death in 1969, and the bicentenary of his birth in 2003, before Berlioz could be said to have finally arrived.
 By that date he was widely accepted in the musical world as a great composer and received frequent performances worldwide, during the bicentenary celebrations in 2003 and in subsequent years, and the wider public was much better informed about him than before.
 Most of his music was henceforward available in modern recordings preserved in a durable format, a new critical edition of his musical works was nearing completion, as was the publication of his correspondence, and a complete edition of his critical writings was well under way.

 This page is devoted to the pioneers and champions of Berlioz, those whose cumulative efforts over a period of several generations made this result possible.
 Only a selection of the most important names is included; more may be added in due course, but this is not intended as a survey of everything that has been said, written or done for Berlioz since his death.
 Included are those who not only showed appreciation and understanding of Berlioz, but actively sought to defend him against misrepresentation, and worked to promote understanding of his music and his work, whether through critical writings, editions of his works, or actual performance.
 By these criteria Edmond Hippeau or George Bernard Shaw, for example, are not included in their own right though they deserve mention otherwise, whereas Julien Tiersot or Tom Wotton have an unquestionable claim to be reckoned among the champions of Berlioz in France and Britain.
-But by these same criteria the inclusion of some names may be questioned, such as that of Adolphe Boschot, though his importance in the development of Berlioz studies suggests that he should not be omitted.
+But by these same criteria the inclusion of some names may be questioned, such as that of Charles Malherbe, which will be explained in its proper context.
 The opportunity will also be taken to rescue from neglect a number of unsung heroes of the Berliozian cause, who may not figure prominently in the record but made significant contributions behind the scenes.

 The period covered extends from the time immediately after the composer’s death to the 1960s, but not beyond.
 It was in the first two decades of the post-war period that the final drive to full recognition gathered momentum, with the centenary and bicentenary dates of 1969 and 2003 providing focal points.
 Berlioz was gaining an increasing circle of admirers worldwide, the work of rehabilitation was nearing completion, and the age of the pioneers was now drawing to a close.
 After this time many have made significant contributions to promoting the cause of Berlioz; they are not included individually in the present survey though may well receive mention otherwise, and their omission from the list of pioneers and champions is in no way intended to diminish the importance of their work.